mycpptutorial/helloworld-make/README.md

 ## Environment Setup

 Make sure **g++** installed.
-If not go to http://kabiliravi.com/index.php/software/programming/mycpptutorial/environment-setup/build-and-run-your-first-application-with-gcc/ for more help.
+If not go to [Build and run your first application with g++](http://kabiliravi.com/index.php/software/programming/mycpptutorial/environment-setup/build-and-run-your-first-application-with-gcc/) for more help.

 You need to install **make** to build your c++ source codes using **make** command.